odoo/odoo/doc/howtos/backend.rst

 .. exercise:: Define new menu entries

-    Define new menu entries to access courses and sessions under the OpenAcademy menu entry.
+    Define new menu entries to access courses under the OpenAcademy menu entry.
 A user should be able to

     - display a list of all the courses